Mali secures recaptured towns, donors pledge funds

 The bulk of the planned African intervention force for Mali is still struggling to get into the country, hampered by shortages of kit and supplies and lack of airlift capacity.

-Around 2,000 troops are already on the ground to fight the Islamists, who have retreated to the rugged northeast mountains of the Adrar des Ifoghas range on the border with Algeria.
+Around 2,000 troops are already on the ground to fight the retreating Islamist rebels, who have pulled back to the rugged northeast mountains of the Adrar des Ifoghas range on the border with Algeria.

 Burkina Faso, Benin, Nigeria, Senegal, Togo, Niger and Chad are providing soldiers.
 Burundi and other nations have pledged to contribute.
-Hundreds of soldiers from Chad and Niger with desert warfare experience have already crossed into Mali.
+Hundreds of soldiers from Chad and Niger with desert warfare experience have already crossed into the country.

 Britain said on Tuesday up to 240 soldiers could take part in missions to train troops in Mali in addition to at least 90 already taking part in logistical operations.

-The United States has also begun doing aerial refuelling for French aircraft in Mali, has been sharing intelligence with France and by January 27 had ferried over 390 tonnes of equipment and supplies and over 500 personnel, the Pentagon said.
+The MNLA's Tuareg leaders, whose pro-independence rebellion last year was hijacked by Islamist radicals leading to the current crisis, said their desert fighters were ready to join the French-led campaign against "terrorist organisations" - a reference to al Qaeda and its allies.

+But they also asked for direct negotiations with the Malian government about their autonomy demands.
+Chadian troops were expected to deploy up to Kidal in the northeast to secure it, officials in Niger said.

-"This is a key effort...Terrorist groups have threatened to establish a safe haven in Mali and the French have done absolutely the right thing," said Pentagon spokesman George Little.
-Washington would consider further aid based on need.
-(Additional reporting by Aaron Maasho in Addis Ababa, Laurent Prieur in Nouakchott, Mohammed Abbas in London, Abdoulaye Massalatchi in Niamey, Lucia Mutikani, Anna Yukhananov and David Storey in Washington; Writing by Pascal Fletcher; Editing by Mark Heinrich)
+(Additional reporting by Aaron Maasho in Addis Ababa, Laurent Prieur in Nouakchott, Mohammed Abbas in London, Abdoulaye Massalatchi in Niamey, and Lucia Mutikani and Anna Yukhananov in Washington; Writing by Pascal Fletcher; Editing by Sonya Hepinstall)